FPGA + Zynq for Graphic Display Circuit

 }

-function does the following (roughly):
+And finally, the main function does the following (roughly):

 - Initialize display address and DISPON signal